jesuslopezpino/ExampleQuery/README.md

 	...
 }
 ```
 ## Running the tests
 ExampleQuery includes a in-memory database to test all the ExampleQuery API.
 The basic examples includes a simple sample of database.
 That database includes a table system that represent a Note - Customer - CustomerOrder - ProductStock - Product.
 It is provided a test class for each entity that test the full service based on a Given class instance.
 To run the test, in the root application folder execute:
 ```
 mvn test
 ```

-To create an test class for an Entity and Service you will have to provide a Given Entity Class instance
+To create an test class for an Entity and Service you will have to provide a Given Entity Class instance.
 For example, to test Customer entity and CustomerServiceImpl we only need to provide the GivenCustomer class:

 ```java
 package foo.bar.test.service;